Got Your First Raw Denim? The Only 10 Things You Actually Need to Know

-I just gifted a very nice, very blue denim jacket from Tanuki to my boy Chris from the Dress Well channel on YouTube, and his first text was:
+I just gifted a very nice, very blue denim jacket from Tanuki to my friend Chris Madaras from YouTube, and his first text was:

 I’ve never owned a real quality denim product before.
 Do I wash it?
 Do I not wash it?
 Or I just let it naturally break in over time?